appium/appium/docs/en/writing-running-appium/windows-app-testing.md

 // Control the AlarmClock app NotepadSession.FindElementByClassName("Edit").SendKeys("This is some text");
 ```

+### Starting a Session
+Note that you should additionally use these capabilities to ensure you are getting a Windows App automation session:

+`platformName`: `Windows`
+`deviceName`: `WindowsPC`

 ### Inspecting UI Elements
 Microsoft Visual Studio 2015 by default includes Windows SDK that provides great tool to inspect the application you are testing.
 This tool allows you to see every UI element/node that you can query using Windows Application Driver.
 This **inspect.exe** tool can be found under the Windows SDK folder such as `C:\Program Files (x86)\Windows Kits\10\bin\x86`